kaltura/nginx-vod-module/README.md

 * **default**: `empty`
 * **context**: `http`, `server`, `location`

-Sets the secret that is used to generate the TS encryption key, if empty, no encryption is performed.
+Sets the seed that is used to generate the TS encryption key, if empty, no encryption is performed.
+The parameter value can contain variables, and will usually have the structure "secret-$vod_filepath".
+See the list of nginx variables added by this module below.

 #### vod_duplicate_bitrate_threshold
 * **syntax**: `vod_duplicate_bitrate_threshold threshold`